actualbudget/docs/docs/migration/nynab.md

 #### Credit Cards (Fix Overspending)

-If you are importing credit cards with previous debt, you will have to handle these differently as well.
+If you import credit cards with previous debt, you must handle these differently.
 Otherwise, your budget months will show overspending.
-Actual does not handle carrying over debt the same way, but offers a more manual approach.
+Actual does not handle carrying over debt the similarly, but offers a more manual approach.

 1. From the Budget screen, create a category named `Credit Card` (perhaps under a Category Group of `Debt`).
-2. Change all transactions that are overspent to have their category be this new `Credit Card` category.
+2. Change all overspent transactions to have their category be this `Credit Card` category.
 3. On the first month of overspending for this category, click on the Balance (it should show red) and select `Rollover overspending`.
+4. Next, you will need to assign money each month to cover any payments of the `Credit Card` category.
+Open YNAB and look through each month to find the "extra" (however much was actually paying off the debt) amount assigned to the card.
+Put this amount in your `Credit Card` category in Actual.
+5. If your budget isn't zeroing out still, follow the below instructions for holding month for the next month manually.

-A full description of how to carry over debt can be found in [this article.](https://actualbudget.org/docs/budgeting/credit-cards/carrying-debt)
+A full description of how to carry over debt can be found in [our Carrying Debt article.](https://actualbudget.org/docs/budgeting/credit-cards/carrying-debt)

 #### Hold for Next Month (Fix Money Leftover in To Budget)